Italy's staggering virus toll poses uncomfortable questions

 The average age of Italian victims has hovered around 80.
 In addition, 65% of Italy's COVID-19 dead had three or more other health problems before they tested positive, such as hypertension or diabetes, according to Italy's Superior Institute of Health.

 But that doesn't explain the whole picture.
 Germany has a similarly old demographic and yet its death toll is one-third of Italy's despite its larger population of 83 million.
-Germany recorded its highest daily number of coronavirus victims Friday - 598 - but has only 21,000 dead overall.
+Germany recorded its highest daily number of coronavirus victims Friday - 598 - but has 21,500 dead overall.

 Analysts point to Germany's long-term higher per-capita spending on health care, which has resulted in greater ICU capacity, better testing and tracing capabilities and higher ratios of doctors and nurses to the population.
 But Germany also imposed an earlier, lighter lockdown this fall and is now poised to tighten it.